JaimeStill/SclPatterns/readme.md

 </details>

+> [!IMPORTANT]
+> In the code block that follows, existing code has been redacted for brevity and to highlight the changes.
+See comments for details.

 <details open>
 <summary><h4><code>Cli/CliCommand.cs</code></h4></summary>

 To facilitate the configuration of configuration-based options, the `Action<CliConfig>?
 BuildConfigOptions` delegate is defined as a virtual property that can be overridden in sub-classes of `CliCommand`.

 The `CliConfig` instance is fed into the `Build` method, and passed to the call to `BuildConfigOptions` if it is not null.
 This instance is also passed to the `Build` command when intializing sub-commands.

-> [!IMPORTANT]
-> Existing code has been redacted for brevity and to highlight the changes.
-See comments for details.

 ```cs
 using System.CommandLine;